-That there is no spatial discontinuity in population density before WWII at what became the border between the 1945-1949 French and US occupation zones in South-West Germany suggests that municipalities across the border were similarly attractive places to live.
-We now examine additional socio-economic indicators for spatial discontinuities before WWII at the 1945-1949 border.
+That there is no spatial discontinuity in population density before WWII at what became the border between the 1945-49 French and US occupation zones in South-West Germany suggests that municipalities across the border were similarly attractive places to live.
+We now examine additional socio-economic indicators for spatial discontinuities before WWII at the 1945-49 border.

-A standard measure of historical economic development available in municipality censuses around 1900 and before WWII is the sectoral production structure.
-Figure 3 shows our results based on equation (1).
-We observe no spatial discontinuity at what became the 1945-1949 occupation-zone border for the employment share of manufacturing in manufacturing & agriculture.
-Nor is there a spatial discontinuity for the employment share of manufacturing & trade in manufacturing & trade & agriculture.
+A standard measure of historical economic development available in municipality censuses around 1900 and before WWII is the sectoral production structure.13 Figure 3a shows our results based on equation (1).
+What would become the US occupation zone in 1945 actually had a somewhat lower employment share of manufacturing in manufacturing & agriculture and a lower employment share of manufacturing & trade in manufacturing & trade & agriculture before WWII.
+But the difference with what would become the French occupation zone is statistically insignificant.